A mockup of lesson magic's landing page

 The Lesson Magic User Journey: Designing for Seamless Interaction

 To ensure that teachers could easily navigate the platform, I focused on designing a user flow that was both intuitive and efficient.
-The user journey included essential elements like sign-in/sign-up, onboarding, and access to locked features, ensuring a smooth transition between free and premium memberships.
+The user journey included essential elements like onboarding and access to locked features, ensuring a smooth transition between free and premium memberships.

 An image of lesson magic's user flow for onboarding